How to externally sign a PDF document using Flutter?

 A complete working sample can be downloaded from externally_sign_a_PDF.zip.

-Take a moment to peruse the documentation, where you will find other options such as adding of digital signature, externally sign a PDF document, adding a signature validation, adding timestamp to PDF document, retrieve certificate details from existing PDF, enable LTV signature, digital signature with customization and digital signature validation.
+Take a moment to peruse the documentation, where you will find other options such as adding a digital signature, externally signing a PDF document, adding signature validation, adding a timestamp to a PDF document, retrieving certificate details from an existing PDF, enabling LTV signature, digital signature with customization, and digital signature validation.

 Click here to explore the rich set of Syncfusion Essential® PDF features.